timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 CAs, in certain modes of operation (e.g., hosted RPKI services) it may be possible to adjust the timing of manifest and CRL reissuance.
-In one large repository it was observed that increasing the reissuance cycle from once every 24 hours to once every 48 hours reduced data usage by approximately 50%, this is because generally most changes in the repository content are reissuance of manifests and CRLs, rather than newly issued ROAs and ASPAs.
+In one large repository it was observed that increasing the reissuance cycle from once every 24 hours to once every 48 hours reduced data usage by approximately 50%.
+This is because generally most changes in the repository content are reissuance of manifests and CRLs, rather than newly issued ROAs and ASPAs.